marcodcellamare/infinite-nonogram/README.md

 ### TODO

-* Effect when complete line
 * Sound effects
 * Pinch and zoom on mobile
-* Intersections should go disabled on mobile, but not working
 * Hold a key to have right click (trackpad enhance)